emidec/emidec.github.io/_pages/publications.md

 **Understanding the Effect of Deplatforming on Social Networks**
 13th ACM Web Science Conference (ACM WebSci 2021)
 [pdf](https://dl.acm.org/doi/pdf/10.1145/3447535.3462637){: .btn--danger}{:target="_blank"}

-Emiliano De Cristofaro
-**A Critical Overview of Privacy in Machine Learning**
-IEEE Security & Privacy Magazine, Volume 19, Issue 4, May 2021

 Antonis Papasavva, Jeremy Blackburn, Gianluca Stringhini, Savvas Zannettou, and Emiliano De Cristofaro
 **"Is it a Qoincidence?": An Exploratory Study of QAnon on Voat**